dwightjack/grunt-nodemailer/README.md

 ## Release History

 0.2.0 - Task allows for multiple external sources to better comply to [Grunt's file APIs](http://gruntjs.com/configuring-tasks#files).
-As of this version, you may set any supported [Nodemailer message's option](https://github.com/andris9/Nodemailer#e-mail-message-fields) onto the `options.message` option.
+As of this version, you may set any supported [Nodemailer message's option](https://github.com/andris9/Nodemailer#e-mail-message-fields) onto `options.message`.
 Added some tests.

 0.1.2 - Replaced [deprecated](http://gruntjs.com/blog/2013-11-21-grunt-0.4.2-released) reference to `grunt.util._` with `lodash` npm module